The translation of this document is outdated.

 Commercial Communications

-(1) A commercial communication shall be in conformity with the
+(1) A commercial communication shall comply with the general

 requirements: